Looking to prevent and relieve foot pain from running?

 When looking for a new pair, seek the help of a podiatrist.

-A few running stores have these shoe-fitting experts on duty, so make sure to use them to your advantage.
+A few running stores have these shoe-fitting experts on duty, so use them to your advantage.

 Just keep in mind that every runner is different.

-Some require more support, others offer less cushioning, so you will have to find the right pair for you.
+Some require more support, and others offer less cushioning, so you must find the right pair.